Dyalog/ride/docs/protocol.md

 ```json
 ["TracePrimitive",{"win":123}] // Ride -> Interpreter
 ```
-Request the current line in a trace window is executed primitive but primitive.
+Request the current line in a trace window is executed primitive by primitive.

 ## Status Bar